Launching an E-Commerce App: Think PWA First

 Trimming their marketing sails to the new technological wind, companies realized that they must now pay to reach out to customers.
 Going mobile-first presupposes building a mobile app (which is costly in itself) and then shipping it to app stores – also a paid service.
 Yet, seeing the ubiquity of smartphones and their constant sophistication, businesses are ready to pay through the nose to let the world-wide community of mobile users enjoy their products.

 The adoption of the mobile first strategy made web apps seem obsolete so that many companies skip building them and go exclusively for mobile ones (that now are called native apps).
 This shift of focus involved the change of marketing techniques as well.
 Now companies have to provide a landing page so that users could download their app from the store and install it on their device.
 Moreover, paid ads, email alerts, push notifications, and other means came into play to let vendors find their target audience and retain it.
 And the audience responded by the growing number of app downloads, which brought torrents of cash into the coffers of app manufacturers and e-store owners.
+But the thing to remember is that the mobile-first approach is also a content-first approach, and thus user-focused.

 Image Source: hackernoon.com

 Yet, as technical progress called forth the appearance and heyday of native apps, it is responsible for their potential decline.
 Being honed for a limited number of screen sizes, native apps turned out to be totally unprepared to meet the expectations of both users and manufacturers, when a plethora of gadgets with various screen size dimensions inundated the market.
 The solution to the problem came with the appearance of Progressive Web Apps (PWAs) that have become a buzzword in the IT world within the last five years.
+So what is a PWA app?
+PWA is a combination of native and web applications providing all standard features as push notifications, offline working, etc. It is a technology that adds mobile app functionality to websites, which allows users to load the webpage rapidly even with the low connection speed.

 PWAs: Making up for the Drawbacks of Native Apps